eclipse-emfcloud/jsonforms-property-view/CONTRIBUTING.md

 ### Branch names and commit messages

-If you are an [elected committer of the EMF.cloud project](https://projects.eclipse.org/projects/ecd.emfcloud/who) please create a branch in the respective repository.
+If you are an [elected committer of the EMF Cloud project](https://projects.eclipse.org/projects/ecd.emfcloud/who) please create a branch in the respective repository.
 Otherwise please fork and create a branch in your fork for the pull request.

 The branch name should be in the form `issues/{issue_number}`, e.g. `issues/115`.
 So please create an issue before creating a pull request.